Smell as evidence of disease: COVID-19

 Dogs have been trained to sniff SARS CoV-2-related VOCs since the outbreak of COVID-19 pandemic.
 Their overall success rates of detection were similar to or higher than reverse transcription polymerase chain reaction (RT-PCR) and antigen testing procedures.
 Grandjean et al. trained the dogs to sit in front of samples from COVID-19 positive patients.
 The success rate of distinguishing the sweat odor of individuals with COVID-19 from individuals without COVID-19 was between 83% and 100%.
 In principle, the dogs could be used to screen individuals with various stages of COVID-19 infections (including asymptotic, presymptomatic individuals with mild to severe symptoms) in different settings such as schools, transportation centers like airports, hospitals, and public gatherings.
 An advantage of using trained dogs compared to primates or cats to detect COVID-19 is that dogs are animal species with a low risk of binding between ACE2 receptor and SARS CoV-2, making them less likely to be transmitters.
 To further minimize the risk of transmission to dogs, sniffing sweat (which has low transmission property) is deemed the ideal mechanism for dogs to detect COVID-19.
-Other advantages of using dogs for screening COVID-19 over current RT-PCR method are lower cost, decreased intrusiveness to the subjects, and no delay in reporting the results.
+Other advantages of using dogs for screening COVID-19 over the current RT-PCR method are lower cost, decreased intrusiveness to the subjects, and no delay in reporting the results.

 Rats

 African giant pouched rats were trained to diagnose more than 14000 tuberculosis patients by smelling sputum.
 Compared to dogs capable of sniffing around 10 samples of C. difficile in stool or E.coli in urine per day, rats could sniff up to 100 samples in 20 minutes.
 Their success rates of detection were comparable to smear examination by microscopy after Ziehl-Neelsen staining with a responsiveness of 94% (which are common tools to diagnose tuberculosis in low-income countries).
-Their sensitivity was lower in comparison to nucleic acid amplification tests (80%) and with culture (60-70%).
+Their sensitivity was lower in comparison to nucleic acid amplification tests (80%) and with culture (60–70%).
 The rats were regarded as a good diagnostic tool for tuberculosis despite their lower responsiveness than nucleic acid tests when diagnostic settings are highly endemic countries with peripheral medical centers without proper laboratory set-ups.